openstax/enki/build-concourse/README.md

 # About

-Running `npm start` will generate Concourse Pipeline YAML files for the following:
+Running `npm run build` will generate Concourse Pipeline YAML files for the following:

 - corgi-production.yml
 - corgi-staging.yml
-- corgi-local.yml (only for local testing)
 - webhosting-production.yml
 - webhosting-sandbox.yml

+Running `npm run build:local` will generate all of the previous plus the following:

+- corgi-local.yml (only for local testing)
 - webhosting-local.yml (only for local testing)

 The `*-local.yml` files differ in the following ways: